 This test requires the athlete to perform as many sit-ups as possible in 30 seconds.

 Analysis of the test result compares it with the athlete's previous results for this test.
 It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's abdominal strength.

 This test is suitable for active individuals but not for those where the test would be contraindicated.

 Test reliability refers to how a test is consistent and stable in measuring what it is intended to measure.
 Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
-The following link provides various factors that may influence the results and therefore, test reliability.
+The following link provides various factors influencing the results and therefore, test reliability.